bloodyowl/website/contents/blog/2021-02-13-a-guide-for-simple-presentations.md

 Be forgiving to people whose knowledge is focused on something else than yours by **summing up the essentials**, that's also useful for people who are familiar as it helps them immediately **contextualize**.

-Don't go over unnecessary, overly complex explanations, you might loose people on that.
+Don't go over unnecessary, overly complex explanations, you might lose people on that.
 At each step, ask yourself: **is this a necessary information** to proceed?
 Some things might _feel_ important to _you_, but aren't to your audience.
 Be empathetic.

 ## 2. Make the information flow naturally